JulianEberius/SublimePythonIDE/README.markdown

     }

 This is also the way to select a virtualenv (point it to the interpreter in the venv) and thus get the completions/definitions for you project working.

+To suppress the "Could not find Python dialog", save the following setting:

+    "suppress_python_not_found_error": false,

+## Imports location

 SublimePythonIDE will also look up imports relative to the project root directory (the top directory of your project).